Properties of Willingness Levels

 -

 energy: the Will (R) is conceived as the reservoir of energy for psychosocial existence and its endeavours.
 This energy must be available for delivery to endeavours and it is conjectured that this occurs via willingness.
-There is no reason to postulate negative energy, because absence or minimal amounts of energy emerge as unwillingness or reluctance.
+There is no reason to postulate negative energy, because absent or minimal amounts of energy present as unwillingness or reluctance.

 -